-With a focus on GB, Aurora will examine the impact of COVID-19 on growth and emissions to date, and the case for a “green recovery” through examining key policies across a range of metrics, including private investments incentivised, jobs, emissions, and the risk of crowding out.
+With a focus on GB, we examine the impact of COVID-19 on growth and emissions to date, and the case for a green recovery through examining key policies across a range of metrics, including private investments incentivised, jobs, emissions, and the risk of crowding out.

 Key takeaways from this report include:

 - COVID-19 will result in the largest annual GDP dip in recent history for many countries.
 Alongside the slowdown in economic activity, global emissions have fallen by 7.6% p.a. – a level similar to that which would be required for the next decade in order to be consistent with a 1.5 degrees scenario

 - A significant challenge awaits policy makers on the path to recovery.
 Growth and emissions are still strongly correlated across the globe, and particularly so for emerging economies where absolute decoupling must happen to comply with Net Zero targets